timbeaudet/knowledge_base/faq/today.md

-# Objectives for Today 2021-01-13
+# Objectives for Today 2021-01-14

-- Send the current session time to web-overlay and get it to stop moving when pausing replays.
+- Write the script of 2020 recap and first $10,000 of adventure.
+- Potentially work on highlights video, get the intro to be more catchy.

 **Purpose**

-Explore the telemetry project further.
+Continue pushing forward to wrap up the video projects that started before Feb.